lmhale99/potentials-library/README.rst

   calculations to generate atomic systems with an ideally sliced free surface along a crystal plane.
 The records are uniquely named based on crystal prototype and surface plane family.

+- **grain_boundary**  contains records that provide input parameter sets for iprPy calculations to generate grain boundary atomic configurations.
+The records are uniquely named based on crystal protoype and grain boundary descriptors.

 - **point_defect** contains records that provide input parameter sets for iprPy calculations to generate atomic systems containing a point defect or point